 Announcement - Easy Link to Calculators

 I anticipate creating more calculators like these in the future.
 People who want a quick way to find them can head to the archives and look at all the posts tagged “Calculators”.
-If you have any suggestions for calculators you’d like to see, I’d love it if you’d shoot me an e-mail at [email protected]!
+If you have any suggestions for calculators you’d like to see, I’d love it if you’d contact me!

 For the spreadsheet fanatics out there, I’ve got a treat for you.
 Next weeks post will revisit today’s topic and we’ll go through putting all of this in a spreadsheet.
 I’ll show you from scratch how to take these simple calculators and juice them up with graphs into a nice little dashboard.
 Check out the Price of a Day of Retirement Spreadsheet Guide now!